neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 ### Cluster Formation

 Immediately after deploying Neo4j on GKE, as the pods are created the cluster begins to form.
 This may take up to 5 minutes, depending on a number of factors including how long it takes pods to get scheduled, and how many resources are associated with the pods.
 While the cluster is forming, the Neo4j REST API and Bolt endpoints may not be available.
-After a few minutes, bolt endpoints
+After a few minutes, bolt endpoints become available inside of the kubernetes cluster.
+Please note that by default, Neo4j services are not exposed externally.
+See below for information on proxying and other limitations.

 ### Generated Password